 ]]>

-http://frontlinegeorgia.ge/en/?feed=rss2&p=669 0
+https://frontlinegeorgia.ge/en/?feed=rss2&p=669 0

-The Age of (Dis)information: How Media is Changing http://frontlinegeorgia.ge/en/?p=681 http://frontlinegeorgia.ge/en/?p=681#comments Mon, 14 Sep 2015 12:34:58 +0000 http://frontlinegeorgia.ge/en/?p=681 Read more →]]> The internet is rapidly changing our information environment.
+The Age of (Dis)information: How Media is Changing https://frontlinegeorgia.ge/en/?p=681 https://frontlinegeorgia.ge/en/?p=681#comments Mon, 14 Sep 2015 12:34:58 +0000 http://frontlinegeorgia.ge/en/?p=681 Read more →]]> The internet is rapidly changing our information environment.
 Media outlets are refocusing efforts on online engagement.
 As likes, comments and shares attract what advertising dollars remain, media organizations are seeking to involve their audiences in new ways – which in turn has an impact on the news.
 What’s more, media organizations with political agendas are proving to be talented at encouraging such engagement.

 Drawing from original research and examples, this talk reviews how news outlets are adapting distribution methods, manipulating audiences into engagement, and reviews what can and cannot be done to counter disinformation.